stuartwiener/stuartwiener.github.io/_posts/2016-08-22-being-comfortable-with-uncomfortable.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5xPvvPTQaMI" frameborder="0" allowfullscreen></iframe>

-John Cleese’s strategies to overcome our biases reminded me of the an old maxim of design, which is to...
+John Cleese’s strategies to overcome our biases reminded me of an old maxim of design, which is to...

 > Fall in love with the problem—not the solution.